smbsp/tokenStandards/README.md

 _UntrustedEscrow.sol & UntrustedEscrow.js_ - A contract where a buyer can put an arbitrary ERC20 token into a contract and a seller can withdraw it 3 days later.
 This uses the SafeERC20 wrapper.
 This helps safely wrap several operations around ERC20.

 _UntrustedEscrowERC1363.sol & UntrustedEscrowERC1363.js_ - An attempt to create untrusted escrow using ERC1363.
 The idea is that a seller with his/her ERC1367 tokens will be able to withdraw ERC20 tokens deposited by a buyer.
 The buyer shall recieve ERC1613 tokens and the seller shall recieve the ERC20 tokens.
 The benefit is that this makes the tokens payable.
-This helps to make the token payable.
 It also uses SafeERC20 wrappers.

 ```shell
 npx hardhat compile